HL7/davinci-crd/input/pagecontent/hooks.md

 #### Deferring Card Actions
 CRD clients SHOULD support deferring cards, allowing the information on a card to be reviewed by and/or the actions on a card to be performed by the current user or someone else at a later point.
 If a CRD service feels that the ability to defer a card is important and (a) the system receiving the card does not have a native mechanism to defer a card and (b) the system does have the ability to accept 'create Task' actions, the CRD service MAY provide an alternate 'deferred' action that allows the card action to be performed later.
 CRD clients that do not provide native support for deferring cards **SHOULD** support accepting Task create actions.

 If using the 'Task' mechanism, the action will display an appropriate message about deferring the action (e.g. launching the SMART app) and will cause the creation of a Task within the CRD client.
 This Task will have an owner of the current user and will comply with the [CRD Card Task](StructureDefinition-profile-crdcardtask.html) profile.
 Each action within a suggestion will have its own Task - allowing the actions to be managed separately.
-Once created, deferred action Tasks might be re-assigned, scheduled and otherwise managed as normal Tasks.
+Once created, deferred action Tasks might be re-assigned, scheduled, and otherwise managed as normal Tasks.
 How EHRs manage Task work queues is outside the scope of this specification.

 The 'focus' of the Task indicates the resource to be acted upon for suggestion actions.
 For 'delete' actions, this will simply be a reference to the resource.
 For create and update actions, it will be to a 'contained' resource representing the new content.
 For updates, the contained 'id' of the resource SHALL match the id of the record to update in the CRD client.